integreat-io/integreat-transporter-mongodb/README.md

 values are fetched, but you will see it if you query data directly from the database.

+Integreat accepts using an empty string `''` as a key in an object (as does JavaScript and JSON), but MongoDB does not.
+We therefore replace empty strings keys with the string `'**empty**'` when storing data in MongoDB, and normalizes it back when fetching data.

 Also, we remove all properties with a `undefined` value, to not fill the database with empty values.
 This also means that existing values are not overwritten with `undefined` when updating documents.
 This is usually what you